Lizzy-White/SieveTheory/README.md

 cd Sieve_of_Eratosthenes

-Type

-make

-to compile the program.
+Type 'make' (no quotes) to compile the program.
 Next, run the program and give it some integer n as the limit (for example, running the sieve of Eratosthenes with n=100):

 ./eratosthenes 100